All Episodes

 I'm wondering, did Paul Ryan know about this?

-Did the speaker then know about this?
+Did the Speaker then know about this?

-the legislative branch, um, did he know?
+the legislative branch, did he know?

 This is as wrong as it gets.

-And it I don't know if it was done for retribution, if it was done to find out what Devin was going to release in the memo, or probably both.
+And I don't know if it was done for retribution, if it was done to find out what Devin was going to release in the memo, or probably both.

 It should have never happened.